surrealwaffle/bsp_exorcist/README.md

 This builds `hlef.dll`, which applies the necessary patches upon being loaded in an all-or-nothing fashion.
 The patches *should* work for both server and client binaries.

+This project currently does not support MSVC.
+If you manage to build `bsp_exorcist` with MSVC and the patches do not introduce instability, please submit a pull request.
+In the meantime, you can grab a release build.

+## Installation
 Users will need some way to load this library.
-This exercise is left to the reader.
+There are a few ways this can be done, depending on your circumstances:
+ * for `chimera` users, create a `mods` folder in Halo's installation subdirectory, then copy `hlef.dll` to it;
+ * for `sapp` users, copy `hlef.dll` to the same directory as `sapp.dll` and add (this script)[/lua/bsp_exorcist.lua] to your configuration.

 # Writeup
 This section will document how Halo represents and traverses BSP structures, and why